 2.7 Crop yield

 Crop was harvested when the pods became mature.
 Harvested pods were collected, dried, threshed and cleaned manually.
 Yield of seed from each plot was weighed separately.
-The per plot yield data in kg/plot was converted into q/ha and used for statistical analysis and incremental cost benefit ratio.
+The per plot yield data in kg/plot was converted into q/ha and used for statistical analysis and incremental cost benefit ratio. citation??

 2.8 Economics of different treatments